CAFDataProcessing/worker-document/README.md

 This is the first function called by worker on the task message.
 This function is passed `TaskEventObject` with `Task` as an argument.

-The event obj `TaskEventObject` contains below parameters.
+An example of the `TaskEventObject` is below.
 The variables will be initialized with values from task message and it will be sent to the series of other functions in the workflow for further processing.
 ```
 TaskEventObject(Task task){
     application=task.application;